Europe · country guide

 Insider tips

-- •While credit cards are widely accepted in cities, carry some cash (Euros) for smaller villages, markets, or public transport tickets purchased onboard buses.
+- •While credit cards are widely accepted in cities, carry some cash (Euros) for smaller villages, markets, and some rural guesthouses.